 Now that you’ve familiarized yourself with the basic components in a PC, you can decide on your first upgrade.
 There’s nothing wrong with starting small.
 Two of the most straightforward upgrades you can perform are:

-- Installing an SSD (or HDD) can be straightforward, depending on the form factor and placement of your drive.
+- Installing a storage drive: installing an SSD (or HDD) can be straightforward, depending on the form factor and placement of your drive.
 Find more information in our SSD install guide.

 Most upgrades will require at least a screwdriver (slotted/standard and/or Phillips), depending on the complexity of your computer case.
 Sometimes you’ll find that basic written installation instructions are included with new components.
 For those of us who are visual learners (myself included), many manufacturers offer videos dedicated to installing their products, like the DRAM video I referenced above.
 Either way, once you’ve picked the guide that’s most useful to you, it’s time to get to work.